Out and About

 - Lanhydrock House, Bodmin (and numerous other National Trust properties close by)

-- Minack Theatre (on a Sunday afternoon you might see a full dress rehearsal)
+- Minack Theatre (on a Sunday afternoon you might even see a full dress rehearsal)

-- Port Isaac – it really is how it appears on Doc Martin and in The Fishermen’s Friends film, and Friday summer nights when they sing on the harbour is magical
+- Port Isaac – it really is how it appeared on Doc Martin and in The Fishermen’s Friends film

 - Rock to Padstow via the ferry